 Instructions to TGah Editor: Change the 2nd paragraph of this subclause as follows:

-The A1 field is an SID field that contains the AID of the intended recipient of the frame.
+The A1 field is an SID field that contains the AID of the intended recipient of the frame in the AID subfield.
+A3 Present, A4 Present and A-MSDU subfields (B13, B14, and B15) of the SID field are reserved.